mloning/intro-to-ml-with-time-series-workshop-2023/README.md

 There are various Python packages for machine learning with time series (see this [overview](https://www.sktime.net/en/latest/related_software.html)).
 For this workshop, we're mainly using [aeon], a fork of [sktime].

-The workshop assumes familiarity with the standard tabular machine learning setting covered by [scikit-learn], but no prior experience of working with time series.
+The workshop assumes familiarity with the cross-sectional machine learning setting covered by [scikit-learn], but no prior experience of working with time series.

 [aeon]: https://github.com/aeon-toolkit/aeon
 [sktime]: https://github.com/sktime/sktime